ology/Cloud-Bookmarker/README.md

 Better yet, use the Chrome external extension that comes with this repo.

-Browse the bookmarks at http://0:5000/?a=account_name
+Browse the bookmarks at http://0:5000/?a=account_name by clicking the "Bookmarks" button in the extension.

-* You will need to login first.
+* You will need to login.

 To delete a bookmark, click the "x" button.

 To update the url, title or tags of an entry, type in the text input and press the enter key.

+Visit the bookmark by clicking the ">" button in the entry.

+Check the return status by clicking the "?" button in the entry.
+Blue = ok.
+Red = error.

 *Web user interface:*